Measurements of longitudinal and transverse momentum distributions for neutral pions in the forward-rapidity region with the LHCf detector: Comparisons of the LHCf measurements among different colliding hadrons and energies

-where $A$ is a normalisation factor and $K_1$ is the modified Bessel function.
-The identified hadron in this study should be the $\pizero$ themselves, however approximately half of the $\pizero$ measured with the LHCf detector are daughters from the decay of parent baryons and mesons and are not directly produced.
-Thus the measured $\pt$ spectrum is no longer the thermal distribution of $\pizero$s and so we set $m$ as a free parameter as well as $A$ and $T$ in the fit of a thermodynamic distribution to the $\pt$ spectrum.
-Equation~(\ref{eq:hagedorn}) converges at $n \approx 5$ and the procedure is in fact truncated at $n=10$.
-The $\avept$ value is calculated by using the modified Bessel functions $K_{5/2}$ and $K_2$ as a function of the ratio of the best-fit $m$ and $T$ values~\cite{Hagedorn},
+where $A$\,[$\si{\per\cubic\giga\electronvolt}$] is a normalization factor and $K_1$ is the modified Bessel function.
+Approximately half of the $\pizero$ measured with the LHCf detector are daughters from the decay of parent baryons and mesons and are not directly produced.
+Thus the measured $\pt$ distribution is no longer a thermal distribution of prompt $\pizero$s and so we set $\widehat{m}$ as a free parameter as well as $A$ and $\widehat{T}$ in the fit of a Hagedorn function to the $\pt$ distribution.
+Equation~(\ref{eq:hagedorn}) converges by $n \approx 5$ and the computation is in fact stopped at $n=10$.
+The $\avept$ value is calculated by using the modified Bessel functions $K_{5/2}$ and $K_2$ as functions of the ratio of the best-fit $\widehat{m}$ and $\widehat{T}$ values~\cite{Hagedorn},

-For reference, Fig.~\ref{fig:pt_fit} shows the experimental $\pt$ spectra (filled circles, black) and the best fits of the Gaussian and thermodynamic distributions.
-The left panel of Fig.~\ref{fig:pt_fit} shows the result at $9.2<y<9.4$ in $\pp$ collisions at $\sqs=\tev{7}$.
-The best-fit Gaussian (dotted curve, red) and thermodynamic (dashed curve, blue) distributions to the experimental data mostly overlap each other and give compatible $\avept$ values.
-The right panel of Fig.~\ref{fig:pt_fit} shows the result at $-9.2>\ylab>-9.4$ in $\pPb$ collisions at $\snn=\tev{5.02}$.
-Note that the LHCf data $\pt$ spectrum is plotted after subtraction of the UPC component (the systematic uncertainty in the simulation of UPC events is taken into account).
-Both best-fit Gaussian and thermodynamic distributions reproduce the LHCf $\pt$ spectra and are also compatible each other.
+For reference, Fig.~\ref{fig:pt_fit} shows LHCf $\pt$ distributions (filled black circles) and the best fits of the Gaussian distributions and the Hagedorn functions.
+The left panel of Fig.~\ref{fig:pt_fit} shows the results for $9.2<y<9.4$ in $\pp$ collisions at $\sqs=\tev{7}$.
+The best-fit Gaussian distribution (dotted red curve) and Hagedorn function (dashed blue curve) to the LHCf data mostly overlap each other and give compatible $\avept$ values.
+The right panel of Fig.~\ref{fig:pt_fit} shows the results for $-9.2>\ylab>-9.4$ in $\pPb$ collisions at $\snn=\tev{5.02}$.
+Note that the $\pt$ distribution for LHCf data is plotted after subtraction of the UPC component where the systematic uncertainty in the simulation of UPC events has been taken into account.
+The best-fit Gaussian distribution and the Hagedorn function reproduce the LHCf $\pt$ distributions within the total uncertainties and are also compatible with each other.